gokkcimen/Eclipse/README.md

 PATH="/root/.local/share/solana/install/active_release/bin:$PATH"
 solana config set --url https://staging-rpc.dev.eclipsenetwork.xyz

-# bu komut sonrası => key oluşacak, şifre belirleyip mnemonicleri ve cüzdan adresini kaydediyoruz
+# after this command => key will be created, We set a password and save the mnemonics and wallet address.
 solana-keygen new

-# bu komutta cüzdana token alıyoruz
+# In this command we get tokens to the wallet
 solana airdrop 10

-# bu komut çalışması için 8 ram lazım - github swap space repom ile çözersiniz.
+# for this command to work 8 ram required
 solana-test-validator
-# komut çalışınca ctrl c ile durdurabilirsiniz.

-# 5 gün sonra not - 8 RAM ile dahi çözülmediyse farklı bir durum söz konusu - chatte yardım isteyiniz.
+# Once the command runs, you can stop it with ctrl c.

-# nodejs kurulumu - komutları tek tek kullanalım
+# nodejs installation - let's use the commands one by one
 sudo apt-get install -y ca-certificates curl gnupg sudo mkdir -p /etc/apt/keyrings curl -fsSL https://deb.nodesource.com/gpgkey/nodesource-repo.gpg.key | sudo gpg --dearmor -o /etc/apt/keyrings/nodesource.gpg